jacksanford1/mysite/content/posts/funniest-friend.md

 ![Phoebe hitting Joey](https://media.giphy.com/media/f5S3nLo8j2TlkGLvMp/giphy.gif)

-If you’re wondering how artificial intelligence can possibly figure out who says something funny, [here’s](https://jacksanford.me) my explanation of the technical aspects of the project.
+If you’re wondering how artificial intelligence can possibly figure out who says something funny, [here’s](https://jacksanford.me) (coming soon) my explanation of the technical aspects of the project.

 In case you were hoping to stay awake instead, here’s a quick demo video showing what it looks like: